cosc2336-ds-alg/assg07/README.md

 the list needs to grow, you first need to shift all items up by 1 index before putting the new value into index 0 of the `values` array.

-Then likewise the `operator<<()` which we have choosen to overload for the prepend operation can be defined, and its implemention is simply to call the `prepend()` function you implemented first.
+Then likewise the `operator<<()` which we have chosen to overload for the prepend operation can be defined, and its implementation is simply to call the `prepend()` function you implemented first.

-NOTE: it would probably syntatically make more sense to specify prepend as
+NOTE: it would probably syntactically make more sense to specify prepend as

 ```
 5 << l1;